-In a private equity backed takeover offer, the percentage of shares a bidder is willing to acquire is not restricted under Luxembourg law (except for mandatory offers, as explained above) and therefore a bidder may specify in its offer the minimum percentage of shares that it is seeking to acquire.
+In a private equity backed takeover offer, the percentage of shares a bidder is willing to acquire is not restricted under Luxembourg law (except for mandatory offers, as explained in 7.3 Mandatory Offer Thresholds) and, therefore, a bidder may specify in its offer the minimum percentage of shares that it is seeking to acquire.
 Other offer conditions may be, and often are, set out, especially when clearance from competition authorities is required.